elastic/kibana/STYLEGUIDE.md

 ### Declare one variable per line, wherever it makes the most sense

 This makes it easier to re-order the lines.
-However, ignore [Crockford][crockfordconvention] when it comes to declaring variables deeper inside a function, just put the declarations wherever they make sense.
+However, declari variables wherever it makes sense (not necessairly on the top of a function).

 ```js
 // good